WillBickerstaff/shelterlight/config.readme.md

 2. **Backup Existing Config & Logs:**

-   - Regardless of whether the USB contains a valid `config.ini`, the system will back up the current system configuration and logs to the USB device.
+   - Regardless of whether the USB contains a valid `config.ini`, the system will back up the current system configuration and all log files, including rotated logs, to the USB device.

 3. **Apply New Configuration (if valid):**